pharmaDB/dailymed_data_processor/README.md

 # dailymed_data_processor
 Scripts to download in bulk and process the drug labels data from DailyMed.
+For a given SPL index start page and number of pages of the index to process, the scripts parse the index data and obtain the historical set id data.

 ## TBD
-1. Get history for a set id
+* Obtain label data for every SPL version in the historical set id data
-2. Obtain historical label data
+* Save to MongoDB the ones that are related to the OrangeBook (restrict by input FDA application numbers)

 ## Running the Code
 Requires a minimum python version of `3.6` to run.